femola-dev/InteractComponents/HOW-IT-WORKS.md

 ## 4. How pages work (the "router")

 Most React sites use a routing library.
-This one doesn't need to — it has four pages, so it uses about 35 lines instead.
+This one doesn't need to — it has five pages, so it uses about 35 lines instead.

 ### The registry — the list of pages